-The Gypsy Moth was first established on the East Coast but reports of new populations in the Pacific Northwest have been reported in Washington, Oregon, and California.
+L. dispar was first established on the East Coast, but sightings of new populations in the Pacific Northwest have been reported in Washington, Oregon, and California.
 The number of introductions of this moth into the Northwest is underrepresented by the museum survey used to generate data for this website, especially in Oregon and British Columbia.
 More complete data for Washington has been provided from the trapping program run by the Washington State Department of Agriculture.
-This program uses female pheromone lures to trap males, and from the capture results, it is clear that most records are from the near the Puget Sound, with only a couple or records from the east side of the Cascade Mountains.
+This program uses female pheromone lures to trap males, and from the capture results, it is clear that most records are from the near the Puget Sound, with only a couple of records from the east side of the Cascade Mountains.

 This species occurs across boreal Eurasia.
 It has become successfully established in eastern North America.